Capital Region Hub of Technological Growth

 How can those new to the field get involved?

 The Tech Valley Young Professionals Network (YPN) is dedicated to connecting, developing, and empowering young professionals in the Capital Region.
 It offers advice and networking opportunities to ensure more jobs and more economic growth within the Tech Valley as younger people are entering the field.
-You can check out a short video YPN produced underlining our area's amazing advantages and opportunities.
+You can check out a short video YPN produced underlining our area's amazing advantages and opportunities, and can learn more about YPN here.

 To find out more about Tech Valley, visit the official web site.